sischei/self_justified_equilibria/README.md

 ### Software requirements

-* We provide implementations that use python 3.10 and Julia 1.9.
+* We provide implementations that use Julia 1.9.

 * For the  The basic dependencies are [Tensorflow==2.x](https://www.tensorflow.org/), [hydra](https://hydra.cc/) and [Tensorboard](https://www.tensorflow.org/tensorboard) (for monitoring).

-* The file ``requirements.txt`` lists the detailed dependencies.
-Please run "pip install -r requirements.txt" as the first step.
-See [here](https://pip.pypa.io/en/stable/user_guide/#ensuring-repeatability) for further instructions on creating and using the ``requirements.txt`` file.

 * The file ``Project.toml `` lists the detailed dependencies for Julia.
 See [here](https://pkgdocs.julialang.org/v1/toml-files/) for detailed instructions how on how to set up and use the ``Project.toml`` file in a Julia project.